jacecotton/tcds/README.md

 [Twing](https://github.com/NightlyCommit/twing) is used as a JavaScript port of [Twig](https://twig.symfony.com/), a templating language by [Symfony](https://symfony.com/), the framework behind [Drupal](https://drupal.org/), the CMS behind [Texas Children's](https://www.texaschildrens.org).

-<div class="content p-4 rounded-1 border color-border-secondary"><b>Note:</b> Using Twing and JavaScript for the documentation site enforces interoporability and platform agnosticism.
+<div style="background: #eee; color: #333; border-left: 5px solid #777; padding: 1rem"><b>Note:</b> Using Twing and JavaScript for the documentation site enforces interoporability and platform agnosticism.
 What works on the documentation site should work in a Drupal environment and vice versa.</div>

 ### Frontend